Investigations of an effective time-domain boundary condition for quiscent viscothermal acoustics: Finite-difference time-domain discretization

-The reason to invoke the diffusive representation is to avoid the prohibitively large computational cost associated with naive discretizations of the convolution~\eqref{defID}.
-The discretization proposed here is inspired by the works of Haddar et al.~\cite{HaLiMa10} and Monteghetti et al.~\cite{MoMaPi20}.
-Starting with definition~\eqref{varphi}, we devise an update formula for the auxiliary state,
+We start by describing the discretization of the thermal contribution involving the half integral.
+Since the kernel is rather slowly decaying, naive discretizations of the convolution~\eqref{defID} eventually lead to prohibitively large computational cost.
+The discretization proposed here is inspired by the works of Haddar et al.~\cite{HaLiMa10} and Monteghetti et al.~\cite{MoMaPi20} and relies on a so-called diffusive representation~\cite{HaLiMa10} of the half integral,